 - Creating quick visual dividers

-Adjusting Spacing Between Horizontal Lines in Microsoft Word
+Adjusting Spacing Between Lines in Word

 Adjust Line Spacing